Biophillic Design, Improving our Wellbeing at Home and at Work

 What you see outside you window can also have an affect on your wellbeing.
 A beautifully tended garden or a brick wall?
 See what I mean.
 But if you don’t have great views of nature, because you live in a very urban environment, fake it!
 Images of nature in artwork, murals, wallpaper, photos or sculptures, all help to bring an element of a natural view into your home.

 People prefer natural materials as they can be mentally stimulating.
 Natural materials are susceptible to the patina of time; this change invokes responses from people.
-I talk about the joy of finding vintage items in this post here but you do not have to be an avid thrift shopper to get the benefit of natural materials in your home as the high street is currently full of rattan, terrazzo, wood, stone, and ceramics, all of which will bring an element of nature into your home.
+I talk about the joy of finding vintage items in this post here but you do not have to be an avid thrift shopper to get the benefit of natural materials in your home, as the high street is currently full of rattan, terrazzo, wood, stone, and ceramics, all of which will bring an element of nature into your environment.

 I’ve written about colour psychology a lot recently, in fact I have a whole blog section dedicated to it.
-We are seeing a movement in interiors towards natural colours, in some ways neutral colours, which evoke a sense of calm into our environments in our fast paced life.
+We are seeing a movement in interiors towards natural colours, in some ways neutral colours, which evoke a sense of calm into our environments.
 I have a lot of green in my home.
 Green is restful and calming.
 It carries association with sincerity, health, fertility and good luck.
 It is the colour of nature so an ideal colour to consider in your home, if you want to bring nature in.
 But, I have also written about how colour is very personal, so if green is not for you, nor are neutrals, look to nature around you to find inspiration.

 The Girl with The Green Sofa